 A software program or program feature designed to locate misspelled words and notify the user of the misspellings.
 Depending on the spell checker, the feature may either autocorrect the word or allow the user to select from potential corrections on the misspelled word.
-The picture is an example of wavy red underlines and an example of how spelling errors in Microsoft Word are displayed.
-When running a spell check on a document with red underlines, Word gives suggestions for each misspelled word.
+The picture is an example of wavy (squiggly) red underlines and how spelling errors in Microsoft Word are displayed.
+When running a spell check on a document with red color underlines, Word gives suggestions for each misspelled word.
 The red wavy underline can also be right-clicked to display corrections on the misspelled word.

 How does a spell checker work?

-The spell checker works by comparing every word typed with a list of thousands of correctly spelled, words and then uses algorithms to determine the correct spellings.
-If a word (e.g., a name), is spelled correctly, you can add it to the program's exceptions list, so it is not flagged as misspelled.
+The spell checker works by comparing every word typed with thousands of correctly spelled words and then uses algorithms to determine the correct spellings.
+If a word (e.g., a name) is spelled correctly, you can add it to the program's exceptions list so it's not flagged as misspelled.

 How to access the spell checker